 Hadoop, Hive, Spark, Presto, Pig, NoSQL—these are words you’d expect to find in a whimsical Dr. Seuss tale.
 In fact, they are the names of powerful tools found in a world once thought to be just as nonsensical as any story Dr. Seuss could dream up—the world of Big Data.

-Once dismissed as having no practical application, Big Data is a force to be reckoned with today—all thanks to an open source software project called Hadoop.
+Once dismissed as having no practical application, Big Data is a force to be reckoned with today—all thanks to an open-source software project called Hadoop.
 Named in true Dr. Seuss fashion after a toddler’s stuffed toy elephant, Hadoop has evolved into a foundational big data analytics tool.
-Using commodity hardware and open source software, Hadoop’s distributed file system (HDFS) facilitates the storage, management and rapid analysis of vast datasets across distributed clusters of servicers.
+Using commodity hardware and open-source software, Hadoop’s Distributed File System (HDFS) facilitates the storage, management, and rapid analysis of vast datasets across distributed clusters of servicers.
 Hadoop has many features that make it an attractive big data processing powerhouse for organizations—features such as flexibility to handle multiple data formats, scalability to accommodate very large workloads, and affordability that allows organizations with modest budgets to reap big data benefits.

 Financial institutions are using Hadoop as a vital part of their security architecture.
 Armed with the ability to analyze massive data sets in real-time, Hadoop helps banks detect phishing behaviors and fraudulent payments and take quick action to minimize their impact.

-In the past, traditional relational database management systems (RDBMS) have been very effective at handling large sets of structured data.
+In the past, traditional Relational DataBase Management Systems (RDBMS) have been very effective at handling large sets of structured data.
 That’s because structured data conforms nicely to a fixed schema model of neat columns and rows that can be manipulated by Structured Query Language (SQL) to establish relationships.
 And then big data came along, and the RDBMS could no longer meet new data management needs.
 A new way to store, manage and query massive sets of messy unstructured data was needed.
 That solution is Not Only SQL (NoSQL), a database technology that runs on the Hadoop analytics platform.
-No longer bound by the confines of a fixed schema, NoSQL database solutions allow businesses to be more flexible and agile at storing, retrieving and analyzing massively large volumes of disparate and complex data, and doing so at lightning fast speeds.
+No longer bound by the confines of a fixed schema, NoSQL database solutions allow businesses to be more flexible and agile at storing, retrieving, and analyzing massively large volumes of disparate and complex data, and doing so at lightning-fast speeds.

-Companies such as Amazon, that require speed and agility to execute millions of financial transactions with their customers each and every day, rely on the speed and scaling that NoSQL on Hadoop database solutions can provide.
+Companies such as Amazon, which require speed and agility to execute millions of financial transactions with their customers each and every day, rely on the speed and scaling that NoSQL on Hadoop database solutions can provide.